jenh/ArcadeParty/README.md

 ## Prepare the skill infrastructure<a name="infrastructure"></a>

-Now that you have prerequisites installed and configured, you can clone the project, and prepare the skill infrastructure for your first deployment.
+Now that you have installed and configured your prerequisites, you can clone the project and prepare the skill infrastructure for your first deployment.

 1. Clone the project onto your system: